True Legend: Plot

 The era changes from the dynastic to the colonized.
 Su has lost his mind after the loss of his wife and the previous delusions he had.
 A homeless Feng leads his father through the streets by rope and takes care of him.
 A Kung Fu master is killed in a fighting arena - part of a foreigners' club - leaving Su's old friend, Ma, as leader of the Wu Shu Federation.
 The arena is a stage below which tigers lurk freely, waiting for any unfortunate fighter to drop below.

 In the meantime, Su goes into an inn and creates trouble by stealing wine and countering people bent on stopping him with martial art moves.
 He then meets a fellow drunkard (the Wu Shu god in disguise) who spars with him and gives him a few philosophical tips.
-The two of them start using Drunken Fighting (Zui Quan) techniques, and Su regains his sanity.
+The two of them start using Drunken Boxing (Zui Quan) techniques, and Su regains his sanity.
 The inn lady calls Ma to deal with Su and Ma recognizes Su.
 They have a talk and Ma gives Su back his sword.
 Su asks Ma to take care of Feng since he is unfit to be a father but Feng persists, staying with his father instead.

 The next day, Su and Feng show up to support Ma in his arena battle.
 Su goes about drinking in the club's bar area, oblivious to Ma receiving a serious beating in the ring.
 When Feng tries to save Ma from being killed, the opposing wrestler grabs Feng and holds him in the air.
 Feng screams for help from his father.
 His son's cries awake Su from his drunken state and Su rushes into the arena.
 As Ma and Feng are being taken out of the arena by bystanders, Su battles and defeats the wrestler.
 Anthony, owner of a wrestling stable, orders his lot to pour into the arena, resulting in a mismatch of three wrestlers to one (Su).
 Using the drunken martial arts technique learned from his fellow drunkard in the inn, Su's defeats the fighters although he is heavily injured.
 At the end of the battle, the other fighters are either dead or unconscious, and only after a vision of Ying and the dramatic cries of Feng in an otherwise silenced arena, does a semi-conscious Su manage to stand up.
 He is declared the winner.

 The film ends with a seemingly restored Su practising his moves of old but with long hair reminiscent of the insane period of his life, with Feng and (presumably, in Su's mind) Ying observing.
 Su has seemingly found his passion.